In the maritime province of Nova Scotia, Canuck novelist Douglas Cooper discovers a land of quiet, seductive beauty—and intriguing weirdness

 So I am immediately disappointed: to my surprise, Halifax turns out to be quite weird—an attribute I can't help but enjoy.
 Weird, in fact, becomes the theme of my journey through Nova Scotia.
 Robertson Davies once pointed out that Canada is in fact a mystical northern race, though it prefers "to present itself to the world as a Scottish banker."
 Americans in general refuse to acknowledge the weirdness of Canada, dismissing our more flamboyant demonstrations of the grotesque—the filmmakers David Cronenberg and Guy Madden, for example—as exceptions.
 Time to visit the Maritimes.

-I don't spend much time in Halifax.
+THE BLEAKI don't spend much time in Halifax.
 I rent a Sebring convertible—nominally a sports car, in reality a quasi-hearse—and drive to the western shore of the island.
 Here Digby produces the world's most exalted scallops, and Acadians remain a strong presence despite a nearly successful effort to ethnically cleanse them in the 18th century.

 The British expulsion of the French Nova Scotians gave rise to Longfellow's tearjerker, Evangeline, and it's hard to take a step on the North Shore without encountering this theme.
 The highway here follows the Evangeline Trail.
 You can shop at the Evangeline Mall.
 You can buy little bound copies of Longfellow's poem in the most unlikely places—grocery stores, for instance.
 I sympathize with this, as a Jew: You made us wander, and we're not going to let you forget it.